 Other than at its outlets (click for full list), this snack can also be found conveniently at Changi airport terminal 3, basement 2, public area.

 You can easily find them at Ba Gwa shops or at supermarkets!
 These are very, very addictive.
 I personally recommend a famous local brand Tai Sun, as they are easily available at small and large supermarkets, and they taste delicious.
+Other similar brands are available online too.

 This is more of a luxury souvenir brand, but they do have gifts under $50 as well.
 I have been to their tea salons many times and have always admired their souvenirs like the tea /biscuits sets and very nicely packaged tea boxes.
 I’d recommend having afternoon tea or lunch/dinner there as well because their food, service and ambience is actually well worth the time (and price).